 Disclosure: GTM Bud is our product.
-We include it alongside competitors to give you a complete picture — and we call out its limitations honestly.
+We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

-What “AI SDR” actually means in 2026
+What does “AI SDR” actually mean in 2026?

 The term gets thrown around loosely.
 Some vendors call a glorified email template generator an “AI SDR.”
 Others use it to describe a fully autonomous system that handles prospecting, research, personalization, and sending without human intervention.